Leigan0/FT-cloud-tech-test/README.md

 [![Build Status](https://travis-ci.org/Leigan0/test.svg?branch=master)](https://travis-ci.org/Leigan0/test)

-## What FT are looking for
-* Comfortable with code and infrastructure
-* How I solve problems
-* Code
-* Infrastructure design

 ## Exercise breakdown
 * Build a website hosted in the cloud(AWS,Google, Heroku)
 * Website asks for and stores a simple rating score for using ft